linikerunk/example-market-place/README.md

 ### API Routes:
 ✔️ Route to register a new client.
 (It's called user within API and database)
-✔️ [optional] Route to validate a reseller login and obtain a JWT token.
+✔️ [optional] Route to validate a reseller login and obtain a token.
 ✔️ Route to register a new product.
 ✔️ Route to launch products by date and time and quantity.
 ✔️ Route to consult salesperson data commission in a given period.